Skip to main content

 Binding Agent

-Simply put, the Binding Agent is a restricted version of the Matchmaking Agent (subset of OWL/SPARQL, e.g., without federation) which is just focused on translating Sub-Skils of a particular business domain (Bill-Of-Material, Chemical Materials, Production Sites, etc.) into proper SQL- or REST based backend system calls.
+Simply put, the Binding Agent is a restricted version of the Matchmaking Agent (which speaks a profile, i.e., a subset of SPARQL specification, see the ANNEX) which is just focused on translating Sub-Skills of a particular business domain (Bill-Of-Material, Chemical Materials, Production Sites, etc.) into proper SQL- or REST based backend system calls.
 This scheme has several advantages:

 • For different types of backend systems, business domains and usage scenarios, different Binding Agent implementations (Caching Graph Store, SQL Binding Engine, REST Binding Engine) can be switched-in without affecting both the shared dataspace/semantic model and the mostly immutable backend systems/data models as well.